iPad Mini 6 (2021) The GarageBand Guide Review

 The iPad Mini starts at £479 for the 64GB storage WIFI only version.
 If you plan to use this device for any form of content creation, be that audio production or video editing or whatever, you will likely need more storage than that.
 The 256GB storage version starts at £619 for the WIFI version and goes up to £759 if you want WIFI & Cellular.

-That is quite a chuck of change, especially if you consider that you can grab an 11” M1 iPad Pro with 128GB of storage for £749.
+That is quite a chunk of change, especially if you consider that you can grab an 11” M1 iPad Pro with 128GB of storage for £749.

 You really are paying for the combination of performance and portability here.